OpenCyphal/yakut/README.md

 We did not specify the subject-ID for the second subject, so Yakut defaulted to the fixed subject-ID.

-The above example publishes constant values which is rarely useful.
+The above example will publish constant values which is rarely useful.
 You can define arbitrary Python expressions that are evaluated by Yakut before publication.
 Such expressions are entered as strings marked with [YAML tag](https://yaml.org/spec/1.2/spec.html#id2761292) `!$`.
 There may be an arbitrary number of such expressions in a YAML document,